-1. Expand Resident Participation

-We will increase

-accessible

-opportunities for

-community recreation,

-active and healthy

-living, and sport for

-residents of all ages

-and abilities.

-2. Optimize our Recreation Facilities
+1. Expand 2.
+Optimize 3.
+Enhance 4.
+Foster Resident our Recreation our Parks & Innovation & Participation Facilities Amenities Service Excellence We will increase accessible opportunities for community recreation, active and healthy living, and sport for residents of all ages and abilities.
 We will respond to evolving community needs by planning ahead and investing strategically in sustainable recreation infrastructure.

-3. Enhance our Parks & Amenities

 We will sustain a high quality parks system that encourages participation, builds a sense of place, and promotes stewardship.

-4. Foster Innovation & Service Excellence

-We will deliver exceptional parks and recreation services and pursue partnerships to leverage community benefits.